 While InDesign tries to recover your document, you might see one of the messages in the table below.

-After you receive a recovery message, InDesign asks you how to proceed.
-Under most circumstances, you can click Yes, No, or Cancel as follows:
+Some messages ask you how to proceed.
+Under some circumstances, you can click Yes, No, or Cancel as follows:

-- Click Yes to continue the recovery of the remaining documents, but to leave the document listed in the alert on the list of documents in the RecoveryData file.
-InDesign will try to recover this document again the next time you start.
+- Click Yes to continue the recovery of the remaining documents but leave the document listed in the alert on the list of documents in the RecoveryData file.
+The next time you start InDesign, it will try to recover this document again.

-- Click No to continue the recovery of the remaining documents but remove the document listed in the alert from the list of documents in the RecoveryData file.
-InDesign will not try to recover this file again.
+- Click No to continue the recovery of any remaining documents but remove the document listed in the alert from the list of documents in the RecoveryData file.
+InDesign won't try to recover this file again.